-- A. During the term of this agreement, all employees eligible for negotiated within-range step increases shall receive automatic step increases in accordance with their eligibility date.
-The step increases shall be calculated as an increase of three and one-half percent (3.5%) on the pay schedules in Appendix A. - B. In addition to the three and one half-percent (3.5%) within-range step increase described in Article IX, Section 1A, all employees who received an overall rating of "meets expectations" or "satisfactory" or above on their last performance evaluation will receive an additional one percent (1%) merit within-range step increase.
-For those employees who do not receive an overall rating, they will be considered to have received an "overall rating of meets expectations/satisfactory" if the majority of the ratings on their review are "meets expectations" or "satisfactory." - C. Employees shall have the right to grieve a performance evaluation if they receive less than a "meets expectations" or "satisfactory" on their evaluation.
+A. During the term of this agreement, all employees eligible for negotiated within-range step increases shall receive automatic step increases in accordance with their eligibility date.
+The step increases shall be calculated as an increase of three and one-half percent (3.5%) on the pay schedules in Appendix A.

+- B. In addition to the three and one half-percent (3.5%) withinrange step increase described in Article IX, Section 1A, all employees who received an overall rating of "meets expectations" or "satisfactory" or above on their last performance evaluation will receive an additional one percent (1%) merit within-range step increase.
+For those employees who do not receive an overall rating, they will be considered to have received an "overall rating of meets expectations/satisfactory" if the majority of the ratings on their review are "meets expectations" or "satisfactory." - C. Employees shall have the right to grieve a performance evaluation if they receive less than a "meets expectations" or "satisfactory" on their evaluation. - D. On the first day of the pay period that includes July 1, 2015, employees covered by this Agreement shall receive a two and eighty five one-hundredths percent (2.85%) across-the-board pay increase.
+On the first day of the pay period that includes July 1, 2016, employees covered by this Agreement shall receive a two-percent (2.0%) across-the-board pay increase.
+On the first day of the pay period that includes January 1, 2017, employees covered by this Agreement shall receive a one-and one quarter percent (1.25%) across-the-board pay increase. - E. All new officers graduating from the DPS Academy who are permanently assigned to District 16 will be classified for pay purposes as Trooper 1.
-- D. All employees will receive two (2) separate one-time one percent (1%) of base salary pay increases during both years of the contract.
-Employees' base salaries will not, as a result of this section of the contract, change in either year of the contract.
-The one-time pay increases will be paid in the manner set forth below. - 1.
-Starting July 1, 2013, the employee's bi-weekly pay will be increased by one percent (1%).
-The employee will be paid this amount through December 31, 2013. - 2.
-Starting January 1, 2014, the employee's bi-weekly pay will be increased by an additional one percent (1%) of the bi-weekly pay amount effective July 1, 2013.
-In total, the employee's percent increase in pay on a bi-weekly basis for January 1, 2014, through June 30, 2014, is two percent (2%) of the bi-weekly pay amount effective July 1, 2013.
-The employee will be paid this amount through June 30, 2014.
-The effective rate of the two (2) one-time one-percent (1%) pay increases for the 2013-2014 contract year is one and one-half percent (1.5%).

-The employee's base salary at the end of the 2013-2014 contract year will not be changed as a result of this subsection.

-- 3. Starting July 1, 2014, the employee's bi-weekly pay will be increased by one percent (1%).
-The employee will be paid this amount through December 31, 2014. - 4.
-Starting January 1, 2015, the employee's bi-weekly pay will be increased by an additional one percent (1%) of the bi-weekly pay amount effective July 1, 2014.
-In total, the employee's percent increase in pay on a bi-weekly basis for January 1, 2014, through June 30, 2015, is two percent (2%) of the bi-weekly pay amount effective July 1, 2014.
-The employee will be paid this amount through June 30, 2015.
-The effective rate of the two (2) one-time one-percent (1%) pay increases for the 2014-2015 contract year is one and one-half percent (1.5%).

-The employee's base salary at the end of the 2014-2015 contract year will not be changed as a result of this subsection.

-The one-time salary pay increase amounts in this subsection are outside of and will not impact the pay schedules in Appendix A.

-E. All new officers graduating from the DPS Academy who are permanently assigned to District 16 will be classified for pay purposes as Trooper 1.
 The regular compensation for Trooper 1 shall be pay grade 24.
 The classification Trooper 2 was created and includes officers graduating from the DPS Academy and assigned in any District except District 16 and Trooper 2's assigned to the personal security team for the Governor.
 Trooper 1's who are transferred or assigned from District 16 to any other State Patrol District on a permanent basis will be transferred to Trooper 2.
 The regular compensation for Trooper 2 shall be pay grade 29.